A youth attendance order is an alternative to detention for children aged 15 years or over at the time of sentencing.

 - direct the child to comply with the order

-- revoke the order and impose another sentencing order, which could include detention in a youth justice centre for the remaining period of the order.
+- revoke the order and impose another sentencing order, such as detention in a youth justice centre for the remaining period of the order.

 The information on this page (except all logos and any third-party content linked to from this page) is licensed under a Creative Commons Attribution 4.0 International License.